 At one point he turns to me and for some reason says, “Welcome home.”

 I reckon he was fairly stoned, he said so himself anyway.

-Had a few other fun conversations as well, one with another artist who saw me painting at the path down to the beach earlier in the day.
+Through the course of that single beer I had a few other fun conversations as well, one with another artist who saw me painting at the path down to the beach earlier in the day.
+Another with a musician’s friend who seemed to think they knew me, but this time I was sure they were mistaken.
 During that conversation one of the Mexican pool players took to the mic with a guitar while a gringo joined in on piano and belted out some numbers that had the whole room hooting and hollering.

 Once they wrapped up, I checked my phone and it was charged, checked my beer and it was empty, checked my social interaction comfort level and it was as non-existent as ever, so I promptly checked out for the night and retreated to the dark and quiet confines of my van parked in a residential neighborhood around the corner.

 I hit the road at first light, and arrived not too much later to this desolate beach I’d been wanting to explore for years.

 After a quick swim I walked up on the bluff to get a better view of this pristine piece of California that I’d never laid eyes on before.
 I noticed my van in the carpark, and this time I welcomed myself home.